pranav1211/beyond-money-public/README.md

 # Beyond Money

 Personal finance tracker PWA built with Vue 3 + Supabase.
 Track income, expenses, credit cards, assets, subscriptions, and net worth — all in one place.
+Beyond Money is designed around simplicity and control.
+Every major feature flows naturally from a central dashboard, letting you monitor, record, and analyze your finances without friction.
+Built personally for me, available to everyone to explore.

 ## Disclaimer